Lasting Powers of Attorney (LPA) and Enduring Powers of Attorney (EPA):

 How can you make a Lasting Power of Attorney properly?

 The only real way to be sure, is to instruct a firm of solicitors.
 We often take this sort of work, on behalf of our private clients, and the fees range depending on your individual requirements.
 To register the LPA at the Office of the Public Guardian costs £82 (correct at 7 April 2019) and the professional fee is usually £400 plus VAT.
-If you are making two LPAs, then you have to pay the £82 for each document that you wish to register, and the firm’s professional fee for each, being a total of £800 plus VAT.
+If you are making two LPAs, then you have to pay the £82 for each document that you wish to register, and the firm’s professional fees, which total £750 plus VAT.
 Sometimes there are other requirements by our clients, and we can quote specifically on an individual basis depending on those needs.

 If you need advice, then call (01273) 726951 today the contact us section of the website.